-Across eight programs, Wisconsin HOME-TBRA provided 621 households (individuals and families) across 66 counties with up to 18 months of transitional housing assistance in the form of rent, security deposits, and utility assistance.
-In 2019, HOME-TBRA target populations are restricted to chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families who are at risk of homelessness, and other special needs as designated by the local continuum of care (CoC) and outlined in a specific grant application.
-As a result, the overwhelming majority of HOME-TBRA participants are homeless or at risk of homelessness.
-Substantial Amendment #4 to the 2015-2019 Consolidated Plan made updates the HOME-TBRA program eligibility.
+Across fifteen programs, the HOME TBRA program provided 2,487 households with up to 18 months of transitional housing assistance in the form of rent, security deposits, and utility assistance across 66 Wisconsin counties.
+Target populations of the HOME TBRA program are restricted to the chronically homeless individuals/families, homeless individuals/families with a disability, individuals/families who are at risk of homelessness, and other special needs as designated by the local continuum of care (COC) and submitted grant application.
+As a result, most HOME TBRA clients are classified as homeless or at risk of homelessness.
+With the Substantial Amendment #4 made to the 2015-2019 Consolidated Plan, HOME TBRA program eligibility was expanded to enable grantees to provide rental assistance to homeless individuals/families without the requirement that they have a disabled family member.

 Emergency shelter is a critical part of the homeless service system.
 Shelters provide temporary refuge and often serve as the "front door" or first place of entry to those experiencing homelessness.
 As such, it is important that emergency shelters have the ability to connect those experiencing homelessness with the resources needed to exit homelessness, using the lightest touch possible.
-Approximately 43 percent of 2019 ESG funding was used for emergency shelter and rapid re-housing programs.
-In 2019, for the fifth time, DEHCR required ESG applicants to assess homeless system performance and use performance data when distributing funding at the local level.
+Approximately 78 percent of 2021 ESG funding was used for emergency shelter and rapid re-housing programs.
+In 2021, for the sixth time, DEHCR required ESG applicants to assess homeless system performance and use performance data when distributing funding at the local level.
 In many cases, applicants assessed shelter data to meet this requirement, and allocated more funding to shelters who are serving higher numbers of clients, moving clients into permanent housing quickly, and best ensuring that clients do not return to homelessness.
 New transitional housing projects are not funded by the ESG program, but DEHCR allows the use of transitional housing cases where it has been demonstrated to be efficient and effective.